catnipsta/drag/README.md

 Q: How does drag handle dependencies?</br>
 A: Drag is free of dependency resolution, giving the user full control of their system.
 If you wish to list the recommended dependencies, you may use the wiff command.</br>
 </br>
-Q: Do I have to stash a package first in order for puff or wiff to work?</br>
+Q: Do I have to stash a package first in order for pinch or wiff to work?</br>
-A: No. If you haven't stashed a package previously, puff or wiff will attempt to stash it for you.</br>
+A: No. If you haven't stashed a package previously, pinch or wiff will attempt to stash it for you.</br>
 </br>
 Q: Is the drag package manager meant to be used with a specific distribution?</br>
 A: Although drag was created for Stone Linux (coming soon), it can be used practically on any distribution, or even LFS.</br>